mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 However, other plots may be more useful to look at differing numbers of variables (i.e. one quantitative variable) or different types of variables (i.e. qualitative or categorical data).
 Here, we discuss two types of single variable plots that look at either a quantitative variable (histogram) or a categorical variable (barplot).

 We can create histograms in ggplot2 that are more aesthetically pleasing than the default `hist` function.
-This shows the distribution of one quantitative variable.
+This shows the distribution of one quantitative variable (worksheet tasks 3.4.3A and 3.4.3B).

 ```r